Social Work Visa Sponsorship Jobs in Oregon

 Which visa types are most common for social work roles in Oregon?

-The H-1B is the most common visa for licensed clinical social workers and medical social workers in Oregon, as these roles typically require a Master of Social Work (MSW) degree and meet the specialty occupation standard.
+The H-1B visa is the most common visa for licensed clinical social workers and medical social workers in Oregon, as these roles typically require a Master of Social Work (MSW) degree and meet the specialty occupation standard.
 Some positions at nonprofit or government-affiliated agencies may qualify for the EB-3 green card pathway.
-J-1 exchange visitor visas are also used for social work trainees or researchers placed through accredited programs.
+J-1 visa exchange visitor visas are also used for social work trainees or researchers placed through accredited programs.

 Which cities in Oregon have the most social work sponsorship jobs?